cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 such that: V learns F(k, x) without learning anything about k; and P does not learn anything about x.
-A Verifiable OPRF (VOPRF) is an OPRF wherein P can prove to V that F(k, x) was computed using key k, which is bound to a trusted public key Y = kG, and G is the generator of a group.
-Informally, this is done by presenting a non-interactive zero-knowledge (NIZK) proof of equality between (G, Y) and (Z, M), where Z and M are group elements such that Z = kM.
+A Verifiable OPRF (VOPRF) is an OPRF wherein P can prove to V that F(k, x) was computed using key k, which is bound to a trusted public key Y = k * G, and G is the generator of a group.
+Informally, this is done by presenting a non-interactive zero-knowledge (NIZK) proof of equality between (G, Y) and (Z, M), where Z and M are group elements such that Z = k * M.

 OPRFs have been shown to be useful for constructing: password-protected secret sharing schemes {{JKK14}}; privacy-preserving password stores